ChrisRackauckas/GrowableArrays.jl/README.md

 The downside to this implementation is that it's hard to use as an actual result.
-For example, to grab a time course of the first row of `u` (i.e. what the value of `u` was at each step of the loop), we cannot do this without mangling and reshaping the data structure.
+For example, to grab a time course of the first row of `u` (i.e. what the value of `u` was at each step of the loop), we cannot do this without and reshaping the data structure.

 GrowableArray implements the solution of test 4 while re-defining the indexing functions to make it more convenient to use.
 Since it implements the best solution